-- 2.4.3 The minimum age of a driver in a non-competitive participation class will be as per the ACDS bylaw relating to Junior Drivers and any additional requirements for Junior Drivers as specified in these rules. - 2.4.4 The minimum driver age for stallions and multiples will be as per ACDS bylaw relating to Junior Drivers and any additional requirements for Junior Drivers as specified in these rules. - 2.4.5 The minimum age of grooms will be as per the ACDS Rules for Australian Combined Driving Events as in force at the beginning of the current season. - 2.4.6 Pony and horse fours must have a driver and two grooms.
-Subject to clause 2.4.5, all other classes must have a driver and one groom.
-Extra people are not allowed on the vehicle, except multiples, who may carry one further person as a passenger (i.e. 2 passengers) if the Event Manager agrees. - 2.4.7 A small pony may compete without a groom/backstepper on the vehicle. - 2.4.8 For singles, the groom may sit beside the driver or stand on the back step.
-In all other classes the groom must stand on the back step. - 2.4.9 During competition and warm up, everyone on the vehicle must wear a suitably secured. equine activity protective helmet.
-All helmets must comply with the relevant ACDS bylaw. - 2.4.10 Drivers may compete in one class with more than one combination and seek qualification for the final with each of those combinations. - Note: A 'combination' is defined as a driver and the horse/s or pony/ies they are driving. - 2.4.11 There is no dress code, but warm, comfortable marathon gear is encouraged.

-Drivers must wear gloves and carry a whip - 2.4.12 In all phases a driver number must be clearly displayed and easily visible. - 2.4.13 Grooms and passengers are not allowed to give assistance, including verbal or physical directions, sliding, lifting or moving the vehicle in any way during precision and paces or cones.
-Contravening this will incur 20 penalties for the driver for each incident. - 2.4.14 Clearly visible medical information bands must be worn by drivers and grooms at all times whilst on a vehicle in Victoria.
+- 2.4.3 The minimum age of a competitor in a non-competitive participation class will be as per the ACDS bylaw relating to Junior Competitors and any additional requirements for Junior Competitors as specified in these rules. - 2.4.4 The minimum competitor age for stallions and multiples will be as per ACDS bylaw relating to Junior Competitors and any additional requirements for Junior Competitors as specified in these rules. - 2.4.5 The minimum age of grooms will be as per the ACDS Rules for Australian Combined Driving Events as in force at the beginning of the current season. - 2.4.6 Pony and horse fours must have a competitor and two grooms.
+Subject to clause 2.4.5, all other classes must have a competitor and one groom.
+Extra people are not allowed on the vehicle, except multiples, who may carry one further person as a passenger (i.e. 2 passengers) if the Event Manager agrees. - 2.4.7 A competitor driving a small pony or VSE may compete without a groom/backstepper. - 2.4.8 Subject to clause 2.4.2, for singles, the groom may sit beside the competitor or stand on the back step. - 2.4.9 During competition and warm up, everyone on the vehicle must wear a suitably secured equine activity protective helmet.
+All helmets must comply with the relevant ACDS bylaw. - 2.4.10 Competitors may compete in one class with more than one combination.
+The combination shall qualify in the class they intend to drive in at the final. - Note: A 'combination' is defined as a competitor and the horse/s or pony/ies they are driving. - 2.4.11 There is no dress code, but warm, comfortable marathon gear is encouraged.
+Competitors must wear gloves and carry a whip - 2.4.12 In all phases a competitor number must be clearly displayed and easily visible. - 2.4.13 Grooms and passengers are not allowed to give assistance, (including verbal or physical directions in the precision and paces competition), sliding, lifting or moving the vehicle in any way during precision and paces or cones.
+Contravening this will incur 20 penalties for the competitor for each incident. - 2.4.14 Clearly visible medical information bands must be worn by competitors and grooms.